fleetdm/fleet/docs/REST API/rest-api.md

 ### Add labels to host

-The endpoint can be used to add manual labels only.
+The endpoint can be used to add manual labels to a host.

 `POST /api/v1/fleet/hosts/:id/labels`